Monday, May 30, 2022

 Even the smallest of towns have something to offer

-It wasn’t but a minute and Jeff, a local who grew up here came over to chat us up.
-Before long others would reach out to strike up a conservation or show a political funny on their phone.
+It wasn’t but a minute, and Jeff, a local who grew up here, came over to chat us up.
+Before long, others would reach out to strike up a conversation or show a political funny on their phone.
 You can only imagine their political bent here.
-We listened as the watermen talked about their woes of poor catch, bad weather and regulation changes.
-However they all often smile and laugh.
+We listened as the watermen talked about their woes of poor catch, bad weather, and regulation changes.
+However, they all often smile and laugh.
 This is real America.
-Working hard, dreaming for a better future for their family but reasonably content to just be here.
+Working hard, dreaming for a better future for their families, but reasonably content to just be here.

 So, this is Sue now…I had to laugh because the first thing I saw at Maggie’s Tavern was a big plastic “Frosty” sitting on top of a table.
 When I asked about it, Jeff said that Frosty stays on the table but gets a costume put on him for various occasions.
-Upon a closer look, I did in fact see green garland still wrapped around his neck from St. Patty’s Day.
-Memorial Day is quickly approaching and I can envision Frosty holding an American flag to replace his broom!!
+Upon a closer look, I did in fact see green garland still wrapped around his neck from St. Patrick’s Day.
+Memorial Day is quickly approaching, and I can envision Frosty holding an American flag to replace his broom!! and I can envision Frosty holding an American flag to replace his broom!!

 Tuesday, May 10, 2022